What is European car insurance?

 What car insurance do I need to drive in Europe?

 You’ll need at least third-party car insurance to drive your car in Europe, but you won’t need to take out specialist cover unless you’ll be using your car for things like racing or touring.
+UK car insurance gives you at least minimum third-party cover to drive in the European Union.

-Does standard car insurance cover me for driving in Europe?
+Will my UK car insurance cover me for driving in Europe?

 If you’re a regular traveller, it might be worth considering a car insurance policy that offers comprehensive cover for driving abroad when it comes to renewal time.

-Can I get temporary car insurance for driving in Europe
+Can I get temporary car insurance for driving in Europe?

 What countries can you drive in with European car insurance?